financial consultant stock illustration accounting saas

 The main difference between cash basis and accrual accounting is the specific timing of when revenue and expenses are recognized on your business’ P&L. The cash basis method immediately recognizes revenue and expenses, while the accrual method records when the revenue and expenses occur, even if the cash hasn’t actually exchanged hands.

 Revenue is recorded on your company’s P&L when cash is received.
 Similarly, expenses are recorded when cash is paid out.
-Cash basis accounting is easier and is normally used by small businesses and for personal finance accounting.
+Cash basis accounting is easier and is normally used by small businesses and for personal finance.

 For example, if a customer buys an annual license of your software product in November for $12,000, you will record $12,000 in revenue in November on your P&L.